Alfred Peck Edgerton: Later career

 After leaving Congress, Edgerton resided in New York City.
 He worked as the financial agent of Ohio's Board of Fund Commissioners, the agency responsible for issuing, paying interest on, redeeming and canceling the state's general obligation bonds.
-In 1857 he moved to Fort Wayne, Indiana, as general manager of the Wabash and Erie Canal.
+In 1857, he moved to Fort Wayne, Indiana, as general manager of the Wabash and Erie Canal.

 Edgerton returned to Ohio in 1868, and that year was an unsuccessful candidate for lieutenant governor.

-In 1873 he built St. Paul's Episcopal Church (Hicksville, Ohio).
+In 1873, he built St. Paul's Episcopal Church (Hicksville, Ohio).
 The church was consecrated on Oct 1, 1875, and on the same day his grandson Robert Swartwout was the first child baptized.

-In 1885 Edgerton was appointed Chairman of the United States Civil Service Commission, and he served until 1889.
+In 1885, Edgerton was appointed Chairman of the United States Civil Service Commission, and he served until 1889.

 Death and family legacy

 Edgerton died in Hicksville, Ohio, on May 14, 1897.
-His body was transported to Fort Wayne, Indiana, where he was buried in Lindenwood Cemetery, as was his brother.
+His body was transported to Fort Wayne, Indiana, where he was buried in Lindenwood Cemetery.

-Alfred P. Edgerton was the brother of Joseph Ketchum Edgerton, an attorney and businessman who served in Congress from Indiana.
+He was the brother of Joseph Ketchum Edgerton, an attorney and businessman who served in Congress from Indiana.
 His parents were Bela Edgerton and Phebe Ketchum.
-On February 9, 1841, he married Charlotte Elizabeth Dixon (1816-1895), daughter of Charles Dixon and Lucy Sage.
-They had eight children, Henry, Cornelia, Frances, Alfred Jr., Charlotte Anna, Arthur, and Dixon Edgerton.
-He was the grandfather to architect Egerton Swartwout.
+On February 9, 1841, he married Charlotte Elizabeth Dixon.
+They had eight children.
+He was the grandfather of architect Egerton Swartwout.